zhw2590582/FlvPlayer/README.md

     // Whether the video loops, in non-live mode
     loop: false,

+    // Whether to use hotkeys, if the control exists
+    hotkey: true,

+    // Whether to turn off the volume
+    muted: false,

     // Whether to play automatically
     autoPlay: false,

     // Whether it contains an audio stream
     hasAudio: true,

-    // Whether to display the controller, if the controller exists
+    // Whether to display the control, if the control exists
     control: true,

     // Volume from 0 to 10